phantomics/april/README.md

 * (apex "1+1 2 3")
 ```

-Or a parameter followed by a text string:
+Or a parameter object followed by a text string:

 ```
 * (apex (set (:state :count-from 0)) "⍳9")